 Estuaries along the United States Pacific Coast are ideal, natural mesocosms for examining the effect of ocean acidification on commercially vital calcifiers, as they contain dense macroalgae beds (Bulthuis 1995), environmental conditions that vary considerably between subbasins (Babson et al. 2006; Banas et al. 2004; Dethier et al. 2010; Moore et al. 2008; Yang and Khangaonkar 2010), and have rich communities of native and cultured shellfish (Dethier et al. 2006; Miller et al. 2009; Washington Sea Grant 2015).
 Furthermore, coastal estuaries have already shifted towards lower pH, warmer averages, and are projected to continue along this trend (Abatzoglou et al. 2013; Busch et al. 2013; Doney et al. 2007; Feely et al. 2012, 2010, 2008; Mote and Salathé 2010).
-The buffering capacity of macroalgae (seagrass meadows, kelp forests) allows for block-designed experiments to examine the effect of pH, while controlling for varying background environments and maintaining diurnal fluctuations (Middelboe and Hansen 2007; Palacios and Zimmerman 2007; Wahl et al. 2018).
+The buffering capacity of macroalgae (seagrass meadows, kelp forests) allows for block-designed experiments to examine the effect of pH, while controlling for varying background environments and maintaining diurnal fluctuations (Middelboe and Hansen 2007; Palacios and Zimmerman 2007; Wahl et al. 2018; Groner et al. 2018).

 In order to better inform geoduck aquaculture practices, we set out to examine how low pH and other natural variation in environmental conditions influence geoduck growth and physiology, using eelgrass as a primary determinant of water chemistry.
-Physiology was evaluated with a two-phase proteomics approach using Selected Reaction Monitoring, with targets identified using Data Independent Acquisition
+Physiology was evaluated with a unique two-phase proteomics approach using Selected Reaction Monitoring, with targets identified using Data Independent Acquisition, and selected based on prior environmental stress response studies.

+Environmental stressors are thought to elicit a broad and generic transcriptional stress response in marine bivalves, with several protein categories implicated as key damage mitigators.
+The inducible heat shock proteins are associated with acute heat, inflammation, heavy metals, and reactive oxygen species, and act as chaperones to recognize and bind to unfolded or improperly folded proteins (Review, Bozaykut et al. 2014).
+Induction of HSP90, for example, has been universally observed thus far in bivalve species (Review, Fabbri et al. 2008).
+Reactive oxygen species (ROS), or free-radicals, result in oxidative stress and higher ROS levels are associated with several environmental stressors including temperature, oxygen variability, salinity, heavy metals, and pH (Review, Lushchak, 2011).
+Upregulation of anti-oxidants such as catalase, peroxiredoxins, and superoxide dismutase (among others) have been observed in bivalves under hypercapnia and heat stress (Tomanek et al. 2011; Matozzo et al. 2013; Hu et al. 2015), and under heavy metal exposure (Giarratano et al. 2014).
+Metabolic function is known to be altered under low pH, hypoxia and salinity stress, generally shifting to anaerobic metabolism to minimize the mitochondrial ROS production associated with aerobic metabolism (Tomanek 2014).

+In addition to antioxidant, aerobic and lipid metabolism, and general stress-response proteins, this study targeted proteins involved in mitotic growth, detoxification, acid-base and ion regulation, all quantified simultaneously to characterize the physiological response in the Pacific geoduck under variable pH environments.
+This novel application demonstrates the advances in proteomic research and the potential it has to improve aquaculture production.

 Methods